 According to a study published in the Journal of Sex Medicine, 87 percent of married men say they consistently experience orgasm during sex.
-However, only 49 percent of women say the same.
+While, only 49 percent of women say the same.
 It’s one of many statistics that support the idea of the Gender Orgasm Gap, a phenomenon that speaks to the disparity between men and women and the rate at which they each experience orgasm.
 Some attribute the circumstance to a difference in libido.
 Others point to gendered roles that unfold during sex.
-And, some, to a lack of information out there about female sexual anatomy and its ability to experience pleasure.
+And, some, to a lack of information out there about female sexual anatomy — if it’s about pleasing your wife, that last one’s important.

-Fortunately, there are other, more inspiring statistics that support the idea that women are, in fact, perfectly capable of orgasm.
+Fortunately, there are other, more inspiring statistics on orgasm and the apparent pleasure gap.
 A recently published survey of more than 52,000 adults found that lesbian women bring their wives and girlfriends to orgasm quite frequently.
 Another study found that heterosexual women are almost always able to reach orgasm during masturbation.
 Perhaps it’s the part about being partnered up that messes up their flow.

 Want to help close the gap?
 Rethink the way you try to please her.
 So, what can men do to close the marriage-orgasm gap?
 What should you focus 0n more in and out of the bedroom, and what should you focus on less?
 In the interest of making sex more pleasurable for all women, here are some ideas, information, and advice on and about the female orgasm.